National Association of Basketball Coaches

 • To unify coaches on issues pertaining to basketball at all levels;

-• To encourage basketball coaches to serve as community outreach agents who elevate moral, ethical and educational values;
+• To encourage coaches to serve as community outreach agents who elevate moral, ethical and educational values;

 https://nabc.com/app/uploads/2021/12/Inside-Ball.jpg